Records and non-records

 Non-Record: recorded information that has no administrative, legal, fiscal, or archival value.
 Non-records do not have any retention requirement; they may be disposed of at any time and do not require a Records Disposition Log (RDL).

 Convenience Copy: additional copies of records that are held by individuals or offices.
-Convenience copies are often distributed for information, are not necessarily related to the function of the department, and are exact duplicates of the record copy.
+Convenience copies are often distributed for information, are not necessarily related to the function of the department, their existence in the department does not trigger an action, and they are exact duplicates of the record copy.
 Convenience copies are considered non-records as long as they are held no longer than the retention period for the record copy.

 How do you know if you have a record or a non-record?